"I wanted to come face to face with a master: I recognised him as such." (Hélène Grimaud)

-"I had seen pictures of him when he was just starting out.
-His Rudolph Valentino physique heralded an intensely seductive relationship with the world, with a touch of chic like the fruit atop the frosty triangles of glasses holding exotic cocktails: blue lagoons and green ti' punches...
+"His Rudolph Valentino physique heralded an intensely seductive relationship with the world, with a touch of chic like the fruit atop the frosty triangles of glasses holding exotic cocktails: blue lagoons and green ti' punches...
 I wanted to come face to face with a master: I recognised him as such."

 (Hélène Grimaud, pianist)